vamshisuram/libApp/README.md

 libApp
 ======

-A books' library management application.
+A books' library management application using CompoundJS.

+Under construction...